-Exercise is an important part of healthy living for everyone.
-However, for people with PD exercise is not only healthy, but a vital component to maintaining balance, mobility and daily living activities.
-NPF is studying exercise in the Parkinson's Outcomes Project.
+Exercise is an important part of healthy living for everyone, however, for people with Parkinson’s disease (PD) exercise is not only healthy, but a vital component to maintaining balance, mobility and daily living activities, along with a potential neuroprotective effect.
+The Parkinson’s Foundation Quality Improvement Imitative studied exercise as part a Parkinson's Outcomes Project study.

-Every NPF Center of Excellence agrees that they believe exercise is important to good outcomes in PD, and the data supports that.
-Exercising is associated with a better sense of well being, even across stages and severity of the disease.
-This was expected: there is a growing consensus amongst researchers about the short- and long-term benefits of exercise for people with PD.
+Every Center of Excellence agrees that they believe exercise is important to good outcomes in PD, and data supports that.
+Exercising enhances the sense of wellbeing, even across different disease stages and severities.
+There is a growing consensus among researchers about the short and long-term benefits of exercise for people with PD.

 How can I benefit from exercise?

 Research has shown that exercise can improve gait, balance, tremor, flexibility, grip strength and motor coordination.
 Exercise such as treadmill training and biking have all been shown to benefit, along with Tai Chi and yoga.
 So far, studies have shown: